HowToDoInJava

 REST Security Guide

-Knowledge of securing RESTful Web Services is as much important as to write them.
+Knowledge of securing RESTful Web Services is as much important as writing them.
 It’s very important to write secure APIs to protect the business.
-But before starting to secure RESTful APIs, let’s understand what are our options as developers?
-What will be good fit for our usecase?
+But before starting to secure RESTful APIs, let’s understand what our options are as developers.
+What will be a good fit for our usecase?

 Custom html form validation using ajax